tkardi/writeup/content/post/2018/07/22/from-points-to-polygons.md

 There are different possibilities for doing this but PostGIS is a really powerful tool for dataprocessing like this.
 The following SQL uses a loop to process the data one settlement (identified by `akood` value) at a time.
-`noise` will our linestring features table and `asustusyksus` where the settlements are.
+`noise` is our linestring features table and `asustusyksus` where the settlements are.
 The input data looks like this

 ![`Noise` and settlement areas](../img/noise-plus-settlements.png)